AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/database-on-cloud.md

 ---
 title: Database best practices for Adobe Commerce on Cloud
-description: Learn how to set up the database for Adobe Commerce on cloud projects
+description: Learn how to set up the database for Adobe Commerce on cloud projects.
 role: Developer, Admin
 feature-set: Commerce
 feature: Best Practices